top of page

 Argo Crew

 This magnificent kylix cup from the 15th to early 14th century BCE is made of gold.
-You can visit the Hellenic Museum and see it for yourself!
 The kylix’s glowing gold colour makes it look like a ray of sun.

 The kylix features aristocratic symbolism of running dogs (used for royal hunting sports) all around the cup.